 Being such an immensely powerful sector, the legal field is definitely not exempt from the power of technology now paving its way steadily across all its areas.
 The advancement of technology in the law field has definitely led to an evolution in the operations of legal professionals.

 As legal operations become increasingly automated, this has propelled legal professionals such as lawyers and paralegals to acquire proficiency in operations such as word processing, telecommunications, presenting data, and so on.

 Law technology has touched every part of the legal field, be it law firms and corporate practices to courtroom operations and handling of documents.
-Advancing technologies like artificial intelligence enable modern software to go through legal documents, simplify communications as well as discover suitable casework for law professionals.
+Advancing technologies like artificial intelligence and big data enable modern software to go through legal documents, simplify communications as well as discover suitable casework for law professionals.